Shittu24/ecommerce-frontend/README.md

 ## Contributing

-We welcome contributions from the community!
+Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository and create a new branch.
+- Fork the repository.
+- Create a new branch for your feature or bug fix.

-2. Make your changes.
+- Make your changes and submit a pull request.

-3. Submit a pull request to the main branch of this repository.
+## Contact
+For questions or support, please contact [Ibrahim](mailto:ibrahimshittu007@gmail.com).